Lyon 2026: The TL;DR

 About the Author

-Roland Bast is a Canadian travel photographer and TMAC Gold Medalist.
+Roland Bast is a Canadian travel photographer, a TMAC member (2022-2025), and a Gold Medalist.
 His work in Lyon focuses on atmosphere, cultural detail, and the quiet rhythms of the St. Lawrence’s sister rivers in France.

 A look at Lyon at sunset from my Gram